Rojikku/Rip-Script/README.md

 `#!/usr/bin/env python3`
 Likewise, if your python3 binary is located elsewhere, update the first line

+## Inspiration

+When using Emby, on the TV version, if On The Fly subtitle ripping is turned on, there are situations where no subtitles will appear.

+With On The Fly turned off, transcoding happens on many clients automatically, including the web client.
+This nearly doubles the required buffer time as compared to no subtitles.

+However, if an external subtitle file is provided, this issue is minimized.
+Therefore, it is more optimal to extract subtitles to an external file.
+This script is designed to automate as much of that as possible.

 ## Setup
 Rip Script requires Python3, ffmpeg, and ffprobe.
 None of these are available in the docker container this is designed for.